 Professor Zack Buck specializes in health law.

-His scholarship examines the enforcement of laws that affect health and health care in the United States.
-Most recently, his writing has focused on the future of the Affordable Care Act, the legal rules that govern overtreatment, and the regulation of pharmaceutical drug prices.
-Since 2013, his work has been published or is forthcoming in the California Law Review, the Boston College Law Review, the Ohio State Law Journal, the Maryland Law Review, the Florida State Law Review, the Hastings Law Journal, and the U.C.
-Davis Law Review, among others.
+Professor Buck’s scholarship examines the enforcement of laws that affect health and health care in the United States.
+Most recently, his writing has focused on the future of the Affordable Care Act, the legal rules that govern overtreatment, the regulation of pharmaceutical drug prices and hospitals, and the intersection between healthcare finance and medical quality.

-Before joining UT, Professor Buck was an assistant professor at Mercer University School of Law.
-He has also served as a visiting assistant professor at Seton Hall University School of Law, and as an Arthur Littleton and H. Clayton Louderback Legal Writing Instructor at the University of Pennsylvania School of Law.
-He formerly practiced complex commercial litigation at Sidley Austin LLP in Chicago.
+Professor Buck previously taught at Mercer University School of Law, Seton Hall University School of Law, and at the University of Pennsylvania School of Law, and formerly practiced complex commercial litigation at Sidley Austin LLP in Chicago.

-At UT Law, Professor Buck teaches bioethics and public health seminar, torts, health care finance and organization, health care regulation and quality, and fraud and abuse.
+Professor Buck holds a BA in Political Science and Journalism from Miami University (OH), a Masters in Bioethics from the University of Pennsylvania Perelman School of Medicine, and a J.D. from the University of Pennsylvania Carey Law School.
+At UT Law, he teaches a bioethics and public health seminar, torts, health care finance and organization, health care regulation and quality, and health care fraud and abuse.